wix-incubator/ui-autotools/README.md

 ## Available Tools

 - `sanity` - component sanity test suite, asserts that:
-    - the component can render to string
+    - the component can render to string (for SSR compatibility)
     - hydration in the client works as intended
     - the component has no errors in <React.StrictMode />
     - nothing was printed to the console